— Topics —

 This is the same as the inverted triangle-type diet described in the breakfast article, in which breakfast and lunch are light, and dinner makes up for the missing nutrients and calories.

-In that case, intestinal starvation is more likely to be induced before the late dinner, and base weight may go up unknowingly.
+In that case, intestinal starvation is more likely to be induced before a late dinner, and the set-point weight may unknowingly go up.

 (3)Snacking before bed and skipping breakfast